$1,639,971Average Value$464Average Price per Sq Ft2Homes For Sale

 Directly north of downtown Raleigh, Hayes Barton is a desirable historic neighborhood established in the early 1900s.
 The neighborhood was designed by Earle Sumner Draper, a well-known landscape architect, who approached his design from a naturalistic perspective.
 Rather than leveling hills and removing trees, Draper preferred to allow the natural surroundings to dictate the neighborhood’s layout.
 Many of the homes here were built in the early to mid-20th century, with each house reflecting unique architectural designs.
 "Hayes Barton has homes from the 1910s and 1920s all the way to 2015, so it really runs the gambit," says Kathy Pitney, a local real estate agent with Keller Williams Elite Reality.
 Even with its proximity to downtown, this neighborhood has a somewhat suburban atmosphere thanks to tree-lined streets and a distinct separation of residential and commercial areas, and that atmosphere has long been a draw for buyers here.
 The neighborhood was developed as a place where residents could feel removed from the city without being too far away.
 Today, between its central location and the highly rated schools that serve this area, Hayes Barton is home to a population full of working professionals and families.

-Hayes Barton’s is a vibrant neighborhood with tree lined streets.
+Hayes Barton’s is a vibrant neighborhood with tree lined streets, not far from downtown Raleigh.

-Hayes Barton has a fine collection of Georgian Revival, Colonial Revival, Tudor Revival, and Dutch Colonial Revival dwellings.
+Hayes Barton has a fine collection of Georgian Revival, Colonial Revival, Tudor Revival, and Dutch Colonial Revival homes.

 1/2